 Disability Law Service provides free legal advice and representation for disabled people in the areas of employment and community (social) care law.
 It produces online resources and factsheets, and its coronavirus page is here.

 IPSEA has an update on COVID-19 and SEN provision here.

 Court of Protection barristers from 39 Essex Chambers have written guidance on vaccination and adults who lack mental capacity here and on testing and mental capacity here.
-They have summarised the latest (March 2021) lockdown regulations here.
+They have summarised the latest (updated for 17 May) lockdown regulations here.